Scrappy Heart Quilt Tutorial

 Sew the rows together, and as the last step in a completed block, add an 18.5″ strip across the bottom of the block beneath the point of the heart.
 Adding that strip to the bottom of the heart brings the block to an 18.5″ square and also eliminates the need for any sashing between the blocks.
-To make an entire quilt, make eleven of these blocks. *Note: typically I like to iron my quilt blocks at this point, but I chose not to iron the seams of the blocks at this point.
+To make an entire quilt, make eleven of these blocks. *Note: typically I like to iron my quilt blocks at this point, but I chose not to iron the horizontal seams of the blocks at this point.
 Waiting will make sense when putting the quilt together.

 The final piecing for the quilt top will prepare the center column you see below, with the 12th heart cut in half.

 After making 11 heart blocks, the final heart is made in two halves.
 In actuality, it is made with an extra row, which is why we added 7 additional 2.5″ squares to the beginning number, as well as 2 additional 2.5″ background squares.
 For the top half of the heart, piece the top 5 rows of a block together.